pop3www/GMS_Ranking/README.md

 - **ChIP-seq:** [GSE318271](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE318271)
 - **SuperSeries:** [GSE318586](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE318586)

-Only the bulk RNA-seq and ChIP-seq datasets listed above were used in this study.
-Anonymous reviewer tokens are supplied through Editorial Manager while the GEO records remain private and are not stored in this repository.

 Processed expression matrices are included under `data/processed/`.
 Large raw sequencing files and public genome-reference files are not versioned here.
 Figure S1 is supplied with its final display and accession-level provenance; full reconstruction of its promoter-context profiles from raw GEO files requires the corresponding ChIP-seq preprocessing workflow and is not automated in this concise release.

 The principal analyses use RSEM expected counts, method-specific differential-expression workflows, rank-normalized signed method scores, robust baseline-expression slopes, GENCODE transcription-unit spans, and leakage-controlled classifier evaluation.
 Module-specific dependency files are retained with the relevant workflows.
 Some analyses require substantial memory and runtime, so figure-level execution is recommended.

 The manuscript-used displays are archived under `final_outputs/`, and file checksums are provided in `SHA256SUMS.txt`.

-## Related work and citation

-Construction and reporter-level validation of the Tet3G/MYC–ER perturbation system are described in Jha et al., **“Dynamic supercoiling sponsors transcription amplification by MYC”** (bioRxiv; DOI: [10.64898/2026.01.19.700398](https://doi.org/10.64898/2026.01.19.700398)).
-The present repository supports the distinct system-wide analyses of doxycycline priming, head-constrained transcriptome distortion, and structured analytical convergence and divergence.

 Citation metadata are provided in [`CITATION.cff`](CITATION.cff).
 Scientific correspondence should be directed to the corresponding authors listed in the manuscript; code-related questions may be submitted through the GitHub issue tracker.